MazenZeybek/DSA210-SPRING-PROJECT/README.md

 - **Evening Games = More Goals?** Does the sunlight affect how players play, or are they more tired playing not long after they wake up, or not too long before they sleep?

 ## Conclusion
-Football is more than just skill—external factors like weather, referees, and fan presence can influence the game.
+Football is more than just skill, external factors like weather, referees, and fan presence can influence the game.
 In this project i aim to use data to uncover hidden patterns in goal-scoring trends, particularly focusing on how conditions impact teams from London and Manchester.

 If this research proves that these external factors have an effect on goal-scoring, then football fans finally have the data to back up the famous stoke quote .
 If not, then maybe er should all retire this phrase.